Pesicp/XStream-Player-Kodi21/README.md

 - **Live TV - PVR** — Uses Kodi's native PVR with full channel guide, zapping, and EPG.
 Requires a Kodi restart after first setup.
 - **Live TV - Classic** — Browse and play channels directly within the addon.
 No restart needed.

-### Favorites Manager
+### Favorites Manager - PVR

+Create custom PVR favorite groups from the main menu.
+Each group appears as a channel group in Kodi's PVR left panel via a dedicated second PVR instance.

+- Create groups and populate them by browsing categories or searching channels
+- Add entire categories or pick individual channels via multiselect
+- Manage existing channels in each group (add/remove via multiselect)
+- Groups appear in PVR as "★ Favorites - GroupName"
+- Rename or delete groups from the context menu

+### Favorites - Classic, Movies, Series

 Create custom favorites groups from the main menu.
 Each group can hold a mix of live channels, movies, and series.
 Items are organized by type inside each group.

-- Right-click any item anywhere (Classic, Movies, Series, PVR Favorites) to add it to a custom group
+- Right-click any item anywhere (Classic, Movies, Series) to add it to a custom group
 - Rename, export, or delete groups from the Favorites Manager
 - Groups appear in context menus across the entire addon

+### Per-Profile Data Separation

+Each of the 10 profiles has completely independent:

+- Favorites (Classic, Movies, Series groups)
-### PVR Favorites
+- PVR Favorites groups

-A separate favorites system for PVR channels.
-Add channels from "Manage PVR Favorites" in Tools, which lets you browse by category or search.
-PVR Favorites appear as a dedicated menu item below Live TV - PVR.
+- Hidden categories and individual items
+- Visible main menu items
+- Data loading toggles (Live TV, Movies, Series)

 ### Data Loading Toggles